Your ocean work matters. Do people know about it?

 That's where the right communications support makes all the difference.

-Ocean Oculus is an ocean-focused communications studio helping organisations, researchers, NGOs, and project teams share marine science, sustainability, and innovation in ways people can actually understand and use.
+Ocean Oculus is an ocean-focused communications consultancy helping organisations, researchers, NGOs, and project teams share marine science, sustainability, and innovation in ways people can actually understand and use.

 Founded by Dr Sam Andrews, who brings over a decade of experience across research and science communication, Ocean Oculus combines subject-matter understanding and strategic thinking to help your work reach the right people.